-Sunday River is known throughout New England skiers as among the best …eight interconnected mountain peaks are consistently covered by legendary Sunday River snow.
-High capacity quads and guaranteed snow thanks to 1,900 guns covering the River’s 870 acres of terrain make this a skiers’ and riders’ dream.
+Sunday River is known among New England skiers as one of the best …eight interconnected mountain peaks are consistently covered by legendary Sunday River snow.
+High capacity quads and guaranteed snow thanks to 2,000 guns covering the River’s 870 acres of terrain make this a skiers’ and riders’ dream.

 Carve the steeps of White Heat, cruise the S-turns of Lollapalooza, or glide through 75 acres of Blind Ambition Glades – then stop for a fresh cinnamon bun at the on mountain North Peak Lodge, which has a spacious deck for those sunny days.
 Sunday River has one of longest ski season’s in New England, thanks to all the snowmaking, October to May.